fbpx

 Develop engagement and communications infrastructure

-Develop a website, social media presence (Facebook, LinkedIn, Instagram) and explanatory brochures/postcards/fact sheets explaining the Basin-scale MER Project and why it is important.
-Over time, the content of these will move from raising awareness, to sharing findings, implications of findings for management, and recommendations for ongoing environmental water investment.
-Story-telling will be a key engagement and communications approach, along with photographs, infographics and maps that people can explore.
+We maintain a website, social media presence (Facebook, LinkedIn, Instagram) and explanatory materials explaining the Basin-scale Flow-MER Project and why it is important.
+Over time, the content of these has moved from raising awareness, to sharing findings, implications of findings for management, and recommendations for ongoing environmental water investment.
+Story-telling is a key engagement and communications approach, along with photographs, infographics and maps that people can explore (see image).

-The underlying principle for all FLow-MER Project communications is that one story is used multiple times, and on many platforms, to extend reach and cater to a wide range of audiences.
-To enable this to happen, stories will be made available in a range of formats so that they can be easily shared and used on different website platforms and media.
-We will also develop relationships with key partner communications personnel so that they can tailor content so that it is meaningful for their networks.
+The underlying principle for Flow-MER communications is that one story is used multiple times, and on many platforms, to extend reach and cater to a wide range of audiences.
+To enable this to happen, stories are made available in a range of formats so that they can be easily shared and used on different website platforms and media.
+We also develop and maintain relationships with key partner communications personnel so that they can tailor content so that it is meaningful for their networks.

-Image: Screenshort of Flow-MER website home page.
+Image: Flow-MER Annual Forum 2023 interactive video page.
 Source: Pat Gudhka

 Communications support for the Basin-scale MER Project team

-Provide support and advice to the Flow-MER team as they develop and deliver their engagement and communication strategies, organise activities and interact with stakeholders.
-We will be in close contact with the teams so that we know about the work they are undertaking and can build engagement and communications activities throughout, rather than at the end of projects.
-We will be focusing on ways to achieve both local and Basin-scale communication and engagement outcomes, while at the same time retaining the authenticity of local community connections and culture.
+We provide support and advice to the Flow-MER team as they develop and deliver their engagement and communication strategies, organise activities and interact with stakeholders.
+We are in close contact with the teams so that we know about the work they are undertaking and can build engagement and communications activities throughout their projects.
+We focus on ways to achieve both local and Basin-scale communication and engagement outcomes, while at the same time retaining the authenticity of local community connections and culture.

 Synthesise knowledge for Basin-scale understanding

-One of our key roles will be to synthesise knowledge from the Selected Areas and Themes to provide Basin-scale understanding about the outcomes of e-watering research, monitoring and evaluation.
-Each year we will work with the Flow-MER team to develop communications outputs that contain key messages drawn from our research and monitoring and evaluation activities.
-This knowledge will be used to underpin website stories, policy briefings and input to the Annual Forum.
+One of our key roles is to synthesise knowledge from the Selected Areas and Themes to provide Basin-scale understanding about the outcomes of e-watering research, monitoring and evaluation.
+Each year we work with the Flow-MER team to develop communications outputs that contain key messages drawn from our research and monitoring and evaluation activities.
+This knowledge is used to underpin website stories, Flow-MER Fridays and the Annual Forums.

 Forums / Gatherings / Conferences

-Each year the Flow-MER Project team will use the Annual MER Forum and other conference and meeting opportunities to share findings from across the portfolio of activities.
-We will target environmental water managers, and anyone interested in the work we are doing.
-We will use a mix of presentations, on-country interpretive walks, and social events.
-In addition to these events, we will target relevant conferences and workshops for Flow-MER Project team members to attend.
-For example, in 2020 the Australian Stream Management Conference, and in 2021 the Society for Freshwater Science Conference.
-Both conferences can be supported by tailored communications products.
+Each year Flow-MER has an Annual MER Forum, as well as other conference and meeting opportunities to share findings from across the portfolio of activities.
+We target environmental water managers, and anyone interested in the work we are doing.
+We use a mix of presentations, on-country interpretive walks, and social events.
+In addition to these events, we target relevant conferences and workshops for Flow-MER team members to attend.

 Our team